ljraven/DevOps-Course-Workshop-Module-07-Learners/during_workshop_7.md

 ### Step 4 - Add more actions
 Currently our workflow only checks out the code, which isn't that useful.
 We want to add some more useful steps to the workflow file.
 Each step in the workflow file either needs to:
-- Run a command, as in the terminal, for example:
+- Define `run` to run a command as you would in the terminal, for example:
 ```
 name: Continuous Integration
 on: [push]